 In rare instances, students whose completion of the degree is delayed by illness, personal emergency, or other serious factors may be granted an extension of the assistantship beyond the time-limits noted above, on a semester-by-semester basis.
-A student who desires an extension must write a letter to the Graduate Coordinator explaining the reasons why the extension is needed; such petitions must reach the Graduate Office by September 1, November 1, February 1, or April 1.
-The Graduate Coordinator shall discuss the petition with the Director of First-Year Composition and shall present it to the Graduate Coordinator shall report the recommendation to the Director of First-Year Composition and to the Director of First-Year of First, the student shall then be allowed a one-semester extension of the assistantship.
+A student who desires an extension must write a letter to the Director of Graduate Studies explaining the reasons why the extension is needed; such petitions must reach the Graduate Office by September 1, November 1, February 1, or April 1.
+The Director of Graduate Studies shall discuss the petition with the Director of First-Year Composition and shall present it to the Graduate Committee for consideration.
+If the committee approves the request for an extension, the Director of Graduate Studies shall report the recommendation to the Director of First-Year Composition and to the Head of the Department.
+If funds permit, the student shall then be allowed a one-semester extension of the assistantship.
 Please note, however, that the need for more time to work on the thesis or to study for the final oral examination is certainly not considered a legitimate reason for an extension.